 During the investigation carried out by the Directorate for the Investigation of Organized Crime and Terrorism ("DIICOT"), investigation which is the subject of criminal case 279 / D / P / 2020, to the Company were communicated during 2021 a series of ordinances by which was requested to provide the documents to the criminal investigation bodies in connection with the works contracted for the greening of the lagoon 18 from the Vega refinery.
 The company has no quality in the criminal case as of the date of the current financial situations.
 The suspicions of the criminal investigation bodies concern the alleged fictitious character of some services for which the Company would have unjustifiably paid the amount of approximately 10 million RON.
-On 23.02.2022, DIICOT informed the Company if it intends to become a civil party in the criminal proceedings mentioned above, the Company reserve right in relation to the evolution of the criminal case that is the subject of criminal case 279 / D / P / 2020, to make such a request to become a civil party, if the case.
+On 23.02.2022, DIICOT informed the Company if it intends to become a civil party in the criminal case that is the subject of criminal case 279 / D / P / 2020, to make such a request to become a civil party, if the case.

 The trial was sent to the regular panel and is expected a first hearing to be established.
 On March 2 2023, the court kept the judicial control over the Company's employees but lifting the interdiction for leaving the country.
 On March 9, 2023, the court finally lifted also the judicial control.
 On September 12, 2024, the last hearing was held.
-On October 16, 2024, the court rejected the complaints against the indictment but a challenge against this decision was submitted timely.
+On October 16, 2024, the court rejected the complaints against the indictment but a challenge against this decision was submitted timely and a first hearing in appeal is scheduled on March 20, 2025, and a decision is expected on May 13, 2025.